-ESS 9 Solar System and Planets (Lower Division):
+EPSS 9 Solar System and Planets (Lower Division):

 Properties of sun, planets, asteroids, and comets.
 Astronomical observations relevant to understanding the solar system and its origin.
 Dynamical problems, including examination of fallacious hypotheses.
 Meteoritic evidence regarding earliest history of the solar system.
 Chemical models of solar nebula.
 Space exploration and its planning.

-ESS 136B Applied Geophysics (Upper Division):
+EPSS 136B Applied Geophysics (Upper Division):

 Lecture, three hours; laboratory/field trips, six hours.
 Knowledge of Fortran 90 or C++.
 Requisite: course 136A.
 Principles and techniques of exploration for mineral deposits using natural and artificial electric and magnetic fields.
 Methods include self potential, resistivity, induced polarization, electromagnetics, magnetotellurics, magnetics.

-ESS 200C Introduction to Geophysics and Space Physics III: Plasmas --Aeronomy and the Interplanetary Medium (Graduate):
+EPSS 200C Introduction to Geophysics and Space Physics III: Plasmas --Aeronomy and the Interplanetary Medium (Graduate):

 Lecture, three hours.
 Requisites: Physics 105A, 110B, 112, 131.
 Solar surface features, heating and expansion of corona, solar wind, plasma and magnetic fields, interaction of the solar wind with Earth, magnetospheric phenomena.

-ESS 240 Space Plasma Physics (Graduate):
+EPSS 240 Space Plasma Physics (Graduate):